andrewfer000/CyberLab-Concept/README.md

 Proof of concept command line version of CyberLab

 ## What is it
-CyberLab automates the management of Apache Guacamole and Libvirt QEMU Virtual Machones & Networks for use in temporary lab environments.
+CyberLab automates the management of Apache Guacamole and Libvirt QEMU Virtual Machines & Networks for use in temporary lab environments.
 Labs are defined in JSON files in their respective courses.
 Lab environments are very customisable.
 When you run a lab it creates a new "session".
 A session is made of a JSON file which tracks what resources (VMs, Networks, Guacamole User/Connections) is owned by that session.
 Sessions can be paused, resumed, and destoryed.
 A Lab interface HTML file is provided in each session's directory in ./session/session_id.

 ### What is complete
 1. Automatic Guacamole Management